ThorAblestar/Random_Commands/README.md

 1.0-SNAPSHOT

 # How to use
-Place the full build in [Random_Commands/target] titled "Random_Commands-<Version>" into your servers Plugin folder
+Place the file from the build folder into your server's plugin folder

 # Permissions
 bPermissions.RanCom.EC (allows the user to open their enderchest)